 Apply for Connecticut driver’s license as a New Residents

 If you are a new resident of Connecticut with an out-of-state motorcycle license, you can apply to transfer it to a Connecticut license.
 As ct.gov notes, this will need to be done within 30 days of obtaining Connecticut residency.
-To complete the process, you’ll need to visit a DMV office with the following documents: Get motorcycle endorsement
+To complete the process, you’ll need to visit a DMV office with the following documents: Buy a motorcycle license

 • Your current driver’s license